PrioritySoftware/PrioritySoftware.github.io/_sdk/Table-Loads.md

--   To check the SQL statements in your load query for syntax errors, prior to activation of the load, run the *Check Syntax* program by Direct Activation from within the *Characteristics for Download* form.
+-   To check the SQL statements in your load query for syntax errors, prior to activation of the load, run the *Check Syntax* program by Action from within the *Characteristics for Download* form.
 -   You can track changes to load queries once they have been included in prepared version revisions.
 See [Tracking Changes to